Fred Hochberg: Public service and academic career

 In 1998 Hochberg was confirmed by unanimous consent of the U.S. Senate and deputy administrator of the Small Business Administration (SBA), later becoming the agency's acting administrator.
 He remained in the post at the SBA until January 2001, serving also on US President Bill Clinton's Management Council.
 At the SBA, Hochberg helped to lead aggressive outreach that quadrupled loans to minority, women, and LGBTQ-owned businesses across the nation.

 Following his years in the Clinton administration, he was in December 2003 appointed dean of the Milano School of International Affairs, Management, and Urban Policy, a post he left in late 2008.

 Hochberg was a bundler of contributions for the Obama campaign; some bundlers collected $500,000 for the campaign.
 In the fall of 2009, Hochberg was named as an Agency Review team leader for the SBA on then-President-elect Barack Obama's transition team.

 President Obama formally nominated Hochberg to be chairman and president of the Export-Import Bank of the United States on April 20, 2009.
 The U.S. Senate confirmed his nomination by unanimous consent on May 14, 2009, for a term ending on January 20, 2013.
 He was sworn in on May 21, 2009.
 During his tenure, the agency supported more than 1.4 million American jobs and financed exports with a value exceeding $240 billion, while generating $3.8 billion in profits for U.S. taxpayers and reducing internal agency costs by 30 percent.
-Under Hochberg, the bank also increased its focus on customers, particularly America’s small business exporters, and in several years during his tenure, nearly 90 percent of EXIM Bank authorizations directly supported small businesses.
-He streamlined processes, cutting transactions times so that 98% of transactions were processed within 100 days.
+Under Hochberg, the bank also increased its focus on customers, particularly America's small business exporters, and in several years during his tenure, nearly 90 percent of EXIM Bank authorizations directly supported small businesses.
+He streamlined processes, cutting transactions times so that 98% of transactions were processed within 100 days and 89% within 30 days.
 During this period the bank also achieved record lows for employee satisfaction and morale and spent large sums of money on frequent international travel by Hochberg.
 During his tenure as chairman, the bank experienced its longest ever shutdown and longest period without a board quorum rendering it unable to approve large transactions.